rust-gamedev/rust-gamedev.github.io/content/news/049/index.md

 If needed, a section can be split into subsections with a "------" delimiter.
 -->

+## Internal Updates

+It's been a while, huh?
+This newsletter is coming to you with a delay because the project cost too much maintainer burden and was put on hold for a while.
+Since then, we have had some restructuring and are back now, starting this month!
+The exact details will be part of April's newsletter, scheduled for release on May 3rd (just 5 days from now!)
+See you all then!

 ## Game Updates

 ### [Graviton - The Great Sand Simulator][graviton-steam]